hubotio/hubot/README.md

 # Hubot

-Hubot is a chat bot, modelled after GitHub's Campfire bot, hubot.
+Hubot is a chat bot, modeled after GitHub's Campfire bot, hubot.
 He's pretty cool.
-He's extendable with [community scripts](https://github.com/github/hubot-scripts) and your own custom scripts, and can work on [many different chat services](docs/adapters.md).
+He's extendible with [community scripts](https://github.com/github/hubot-scripts) and your own custom scripts, and can work on [many different chat services](docs/adapters.md).

 This repository provides a library that's distributed by `npm` that you you use for building your own bots.
 See the [documentation](docs/README.md) for details on getting up and running with your very own robot friend.